 - New students should apply for a Federal Student Aid ID (FSA ID) on the FSA ID website.
 Both you and at least one parent must apply for separate FSA IDs.
 The FSA ID is used to electronically sign your Free Application for Federal Student Aid (FAFSA), complete Master Promissory Notes (MPN), Entrance Counseling, PLUS Loan Requests, and more!

-- October 1: Submit the Free Application for Federal Student Aid (FAFSA) via the myStudentAid app (available in the Apple App Store or on Google Play) or via fafsa.ed.gov.
-To receive the best financial aid offer available to you, complete your FAFSA by the March 1, 2020 priority deadline.
+- October 1: Submit the Free Application for Federal Student Aid (FAFSA) via the myStudentAid app (available in the Apple App Store or on Google Play) or via the Federal Student Aid website.
+To receive the best financial aid offer available to you, complete your FAFSA by the March 1, 2021 priority deadline.
 If you are interested in any state or private aid programs, check with the agency for application and deadline information.

 - Although the priority deadline is March 1, the sooner you submit your FAFSA, the better!
 Sometimes additional information or documents are needed, so you want to have as much time as possible to get those taken care of if needed.

 - October 1: First-time freshmen who are West Virginia residents can submit the PROMISE Scholarship application.
-Additional information can be found at cfwv.com.
+Additional information can be found on the West Virginia PROMISE Scholarship website.

 - Housing applications become available.
 You must pay your academic deposit before you apply for housing.

 - First-time freshmen should schedule ACT and/or SAT tests so scores can be received as early as possible.
 The goal is to ensure the most up-to-date test information is available on your WVU student record for scholarship consideration deadlines.

 - Monitor your Financial Aid Information via your WVU Portal for requirements which could prevent your financial aid offer.

 - Fall breaks are a great time to apply for scholarships!